-To request an absentee ballot, you or a near relative must write your county Board of Elections and request a ballot (be sure the request is signed).
+To request an absentee ballot, you or a near relative must submit an Absentee Ballot request form to your county Board of Elections (be sure the request is signed).
 This request can be made as early as 50 days before the election, but it must be received at least 7 days before Election Day, by 5 PM.

 Where do I vote if I’ve recently moved?

 If you registered to vote but have moved since then, where you vote depends on how long you’ve been at your new address.

 If you moved to a different precinct in your county less than 30 days before the election, you can vote at your old precinct’s polling place on Election Day.
 If it has been more than 30 days, you can either (1) go to your old precinct, ask for a “transfer,” take it to your new precinct’s polling place and vote, or (2) go to your new polling place and ask for a Provisional Ballot if your name is not on the voter roll.